rudrankriyam/WhisperKit-Sample/README.md

-# Whispering
+# Whispering Sample Project

-Whispering is a sample SwiftUI project showing how to use [**WhisperKit**](https://github.com/argmaxinc/WhisperKit) to transcribe audio across Apple platforms.
+This is a sample SwiftUI project showing how to use [**WhisperKit**](https://github.com/argmaxinc/WhisperKit) to transcribe audio across Apple platforms.
 The app has audio recording and transcription, using WhisperKit and AVFoundation.

 ## Features